 Whether you’re overseas or overloaded, you can get writing help any time by signing up for asynchronous coaching.
-Submit a draft to the Writing Center for feedback on critical thinking and writing mechanics, then receive feedback by 1700 PDT the day of your appointment without a real-time coaching session.
-Learn more about async coaching.
+Submit a paper or thesis chapter draft to your coach, then receive emailed feedback by 1700 Pacific the day of your appointment.

 Drop-in Coaching via Zoom

 Have a quick question?
 A short paper that's due today?
 Drop in and talk to a coach on Zoom!
-Offered M–F, 1300–1400 PST.
+Offered M–F, 1300–1400 Pacific Time.
 Check WCOnline or this page for details.

 "What's Different About Academic Writing?"